dronconi/dronconi/index.md

   </tr>
  </table>

 <p>Prof. Ronconi holds Electrical Engineering degree (Faculty of Electrical Engineering, Federal University of Espírito Santo, Vitória - ES, Brazil, 1990).
 She is a M.Sc. and Ph.D. in Operational Research from the Department of System Engineering, Electrical and Computer Engineering School, State University of Campinas - UNICAMP (Brazil, 1993 and 1997).
 Post-Doctorate at Department of Operations Research & Financial Engineering, Princeton University (2006).
 Currently, she is a full professor at the Department of Production Engineering, Politecnical School, University of São Paulo (USP), Brazil.
-Her research interests include combinatorial optimization and scheduling of manufacturing systems.</p>
+Her research interests include combinatorial optimization and scheduling of manufacturing systems.
+XXX</p>

 <h1>Main interests</h1>